-For most business owners there will be a physical client file that you’ll need to create.
-One of the simplest ways of creating this file is by using a manila file folder in which you simply drop your paperwork into.
+For some of you, you prefer (or need) to have a physical client file that you can refer to.
+One of the simplest ways of creating this file is by using a manila* file folder in which you simply drop your paperwork into.
 This file will contain things like the agreement form from your client, assessment forms, or details of any projects that you’ll be working on.

 Creating a Client Contact Sheet which contains your client’s name, address, email, phone, fax and any other contact information that you want to keep a record of is a useful template to have.
 You simply print it out and fill it in each time you take on new client.

 Once you’ve printed out the Client Contact sheet, staple it to the inside left cover of your client folder.
 This way whenever you need to access your client’s information you just flip open the file and the information is right there.

 Depending on the type of client and project I’m working on I find this method very handy – more so than storing the data electronically (which I also do).
 It’s so much easier to grab the file, flip it open and find the information I need straightaway than it is to open the software, locate the client record and find the information – that’s assuming the PC is turned on and I don’t have to wait for it to boot up!

 *If, like me, you find manila file folders a little boring, check out See Jane Work for some fabulous and colorful office organization products.

 2. Create Digital Client Folders